Jet ski: History

-In the 1960s, the idea was developed further by Clayton Jacobson II of Lake Havasu City, Arizona, USA.
+In the 1960s, the idea was developed further by Clayton Jacobson II of Lake Havasu City, Arizona, US.
 Originally a motocross enthusiast, Jacobson's idea was designed in the mid-1960s, powered by an internal pump-jet rather than an outboard motor, made of all aluminum, and had a fixed, upright handle.
 Jacobson eventually quit his job in banking to devote himself to developing the idea, and had a working prototype by 1965.
 It differed slightly from modern personal watercraft but had definite similarities.
 He completed a second prototype a year later made of fiberglass.

 The first Clayton-type PWC to reach the market was designed by Bombardier in the late 1960s.
 Bombardier's original designs were not very popular and Bombardier left the business before 1970.

 In Greece, an inventor named Dimitrios T. Moraitidis, built a prototype and submitted a patent to the government of the Kingdom of Greece on the 5 June 1970, with serial number 40056.
 This prototype has never been made available commercially as of Moraitidis' death on 5 March 2022.

 Stand-up PWCs were first produced by the Japanese company Kawasaki (under the Jet Ski brand) in 1972, and appeared on the US market in 1973.
 These were mass-produced boats to be used by only one rider.
 While they are still produced today, the more popular design is the sit-down variety of PWC.
 These sit-down runabouts have been produced by Kawasaki (Jetski), Bombardier (Sea-Doo), Yamaha (WaveRunner), Honda (AquaTrax), Polaris (Sealion) and Arctic Cat (Tigershark).
 As of 2010, the major manufacturers of PWCs were Kawasaki, Bombardier and Yamaha.
 Both Yamaha and Kawasaki continue to sell stand-up models but it is a small percentage of the overall market.